Managing Risk

 Risk that gets managed has telemetry, an owner, and a kill switch.
 Risk that gets registered has a color.

-The four failure modes
+The five failure modes

 Data leakage